-Authorized Participants may submit Creation Orders to the Administrator as provided by these Procedures.
+Authorized Participants may submit Creation Orders to the Sponsor or its delegate as provided by these Procedures.

 Creation Orders for Creation Baskets may be initiated only on Business Days.
 Creation Orders may only be made in whole Creation Baskets of the Trust.
-A Creation Order to create one or more Creation Baskets placed by an Authorized Participant with the Administrator by 6:00 p.m.
+A Creation Order to create one or more Creation Baskets placed by an Authorized Participant with the Sponsor or its delegate by 6:00 p.m.
 Eastern time (the "Order Cut-Off Time") on a Business Day (the "Creation Order Date") results in the following taking place:

-- The transfer of Bitcoins from the Authorized Participant Self-Administered Account to the Bitcoin Account, the Trust Storage Account or the Trust Safekeeping Account, as applicable, in the Creation Basket Bitcoin Amount corresponding to the Creation Baskets to be issued; and - Upon confirmation of receipt of the Creation Basket Bitcoin Amount in the Bitcoin Account, the Trust Storage Account or the Trust Safekeeping Account, as applicable, the Administrator will direct the Transfer Agent to credit the number of Creation Baskets ordered to the Authorized Participant or its named customer as soon as possible thereafter, provided that the Transfer Agent shall credit the number of Creation Baskets to fill the Authorized Participant's Creation Order by no later than the Order Cut-Off Time one Business Day immediately following the Creation Order Date, or as soon thereafter as practicable (the "Creation Order Settlement Time").
+- The Sponsor or its delegate will provide a bitcoin address belonging to the Trust and originating from the Bitcoin Account to the Authorized Participant; and - The transfer of Bitcoins from the Authorized Participant Self-Administered Account to the Bitcoin Account in the Creation Basket Bitcoin Amount corresponding to the Creation Baskets to be issued; and - Upon confirmation of receipt of the Creation Basket Bitcoin Amount in the Bitcoin Account the Sponsor or its delegate will direct the Transfer Agent to credit the number of Creation Baskets ordered to the Authorized Participant or its named customer as soon as possible thereafter, provided that the Transfer Agent shall credit the number of Creation Baskets to fill the Authorized Participant's Creation Order by no later than the Order Cut-Off Time one

+Business Day immediately following the Creation Order Date, or as soon thereafter as practicable (the "Creation Order Settlement Time").

-To begin a Creation Order, an Authorized Person of the Authorized Participant may email or telephone the Administrator at respectively, or such other email or telephone number as the Sponsor designates in writing to the Authorized Participant.
+To begin a Creation Order, an Authorized Person of the Authorized Participant may email or telephone the Sponsor or its delegate at terrence@grayscale.co or 212-668-6682 respectively, or such other email or telephone number as the Sponsor designates in writing to the Authorized Participant.
 If the Creation Order is initiated via emailed, the Authorized Participant must follow up with a telephone call to confirm receipt of the email and the content of the Creation Order.
-This telephone call must be made by an Authorized Person of the Authorized Participant and answered by the Administrator before the Order Cut-Off Time.
+This telephone call must be made by an Authorized Person of the Authorized Participant and answered by the Sponsor or its delegate before the Order Cut-Off Time.
 If the Creation Order was initiated by a telephone call, the Authorized Participant must follow-up with a confirmation email confirming the content of the Creation Order before the Order Cut-Off Time.
-Upon verifying the authenticity of the Authorized Person (as determined by the use of the appropriate PIN Number, if applicable), the Administrator will read the Creation Order back to the Authorized Person.
+Upon verifying the authenticity of the Authorized Person (as determined by the use of the appropriate PIN Number, if applicable), the Sponsor or its delegate will read the Creation Order back to the Authorized Person.
 The Authorized Person then must affirm that the Creation Order is correct.
-If the Authorized Person affirms that the Creation Order is correct.
-The Authorized Person affirms that the Creation Order is correct.
-The Authorized Person affirms that the Creation Order is correct.
-If the Authorized Person affirms that the Creation Number") via email to the Authorized Person.
-The Administrator shall then call the Authorized Person to orally confirmed receipt of the Confirmation Number and the accuracy of the Confirmation Number.
+If the Authorized Person affirms that the Creation Order is correct, the Sponsor or its delegate will issue a confirmation number (the "Confirmation Number") via email to the Authorized Person.
+The Sponsor or its delegate shall then call the Authorized Person to orally confirmed receipt of the Confirmation Number and the accuracy of the Confirmation Number.